-Up till now more than 50 unrelated cases of dup22q11 syndrome have been reported with a high frequency of familial duplications.
+Up till now more than 50 unrelated cases have been reported with a high frequency of familial duplications.

 The basis of this clinical variability remains unclear.
-The low-copy repeats (LCR22) spanning the region predispose to homologous recombination events, and mediate nonallelic homologous recombinations that result in rearrangements of 22q11.2.
-The large majority of affected individuals have identical 3Mb microduplications identified with high accuracy by interphase fluorescence in situ hybridization (FISH) and other molecular techniques, such as array-comparative genomic hybridization (a-CGH).
-Proximal nested 1.5 Mb duplications or larger duplications were also reported.
+The low-copy repeats spanning the region 22q11.2 (LCR22) predispose to homologous recombination events, often nonallelic, that result in rearrangements of 22q11.2.
+The large majority of affected individuals have identical 3Mb microduplications; however, proximal nested 1.5 Mb duplications or larger duplications are also reported.
 The 3Mb duplication encompasses a region containing 40 genes including the TBX1 gene that has been shown to be the major disease gene responsible for DG/VCFS.
-Interestingly, TBX1 gain-of-function mutations have been observed, resulting in the same phenotypic spectrum as haploinsufficiency caused by loss-of-function mutations or deletions, confirming that TBX1 overexpression might be responsible for the dup22q11.2 syndrome.
+Interestingly, TBX1 gain-of-function mutations resulting in the same phenotypic spectrum as haploinsufficiency have been observed, and suggests that TBX1 overexpression might be responsible for the 22q11.2 duplication syndrome.

 Management and treatment

-Symptomatic treatment should be proposed by a multidisciplinary team and may require medical and/or surgical treatment for cardiac problems.
+Symptomatic treatment should be proposed by a multidisciplinary team including pediatricians, child psychiatrists.

 Prognosis is variable.
-Marked inter and intrafamilial variability is observed among patients with dup22q11.2.
+Marked inter and intrafamilial variability is observed among patients.
 Some patients have been reported to have significant cardiovascular malformations leading to early death.